mousepawmedia/ratscript/README.md

 License
 -------------
-Ratscript is licenced under the GNU General Public Licence 3.0.
-(See LICENCE.md)
+Ratscript is licensed under the GNU General Public License 3.0.
+(See License.md)

 The project is owned and maintained by [MousePaw Media][2].